fatesadeghi/AI-Wellbeing-Project/DECISION_LOG.md

 The three primary temporal analyses and the separate sensitivity analysis identified statistically significant relationships after FDR correction.

-The sensitivity analysis is used to assess robustness to a less conservative deviation threshold.
+The sensitivity analysis is used to assess robustness to a less conservative behavioral-deviation threshold.

-It does not replace the primary analysis and is not considered a fourth primary temporal analysis.

 All findings should be interpreted as **associations between behavioral patterns and well-being-related measures**.